 All clinical laboratories operating and testing for SARS-CoV-2 at drive-through sites or off-site, including laboratories located outside California, are required to report

-all positive and non-positive (negative, indeterminate, and specimen unsatisfactory) test results from both antigen/molecular and antibody/serology tests for SARS-CoV-2
+all positive and non-positive (negative, indeterminate, and specimen unsatisfactory) test results from molecular, antigen, and antibody/serology tests for SARS-CoV-2

 Ordering health care providers are also required to report results of cases or suspected cases of COVID-19 to the local health officer for the jurisdiction where the patient resides (17 CCR section 2500 (b)) and should contact the local health officer for specific requirements.

 Results of all serological tests that do not have an FDA EUA must be accompanied by the following FDA warnings recommended in the

 Policy for Diagnostic Tests for Coronavirus Disease-2019 during the Public Health Emergency (PDF), section IV.
 D.:

 - This test has not been reviewed by the FDA.

 - Negative results do not rule out SARS-CoV-2 infection, particularly in those who have been in contact with the virus.
 Follow-up testing with a molecular diagnostic should be considered to rule out infection in these individuals.